Beef Tongue Recipe

 Some specific ways you can try tongue include:

-- Cold Cut tray: serve it along with other cold cuts as part of appetizers.
+• Cold Cut tray: serve it and other cold cuts as appetizers.

 Is Cow Tongue Safe to Eat?